marcelzwiers/fmriprep_sub/README.rst

 Conclusions on fmriprep v20.2.1 multi-threading:
  - The speed increase is not very significant when increasing the number of compute threads above 3
- - The majority of jobs require a comparable walltime, but some jobs take much longer or require more memory.
+ - The majority of jobs require a comparable walltime, but some jobs take much longer.
 NB: the spread of the distributions is increased by the heterogeneity of the DCCN compute cluster and occasional inconsistencies (repeats) in the data acquisition in certain (heavily moving) participants
  - The memory usage is comparable and largely independen of the number of threads, but distinct higher peaks in the distribution appear with an increasing number of threads